vladiebear/Robot_FSM/README.md

 6. Add random wander and autonomous trash collection (??)
 7. Add time the random walk of the robot (??)

+To build the game, cd into the project folder -> docker run -v $PWD:/source -it klavins/elma:latest bash

 To build in docker environment -> make

 To run the game -> bin/robot_run